 When Good Role Models Go Bad

-It seems that there are only a few short years between the time a child star makes it big and when he or she starts making salacious headlines.
-From Miley Cyrus to Justin Bieber, good role models can go bad.
-Sometimes celebrities attract headlines in such a negative fashion that it's really hard to explain their wild antics to kids who've looked up them.
+It seems that there are only a few short years between the time a celebrity makes it big and when he or she starts making salacious headlines.
+From internet-famous celebs such as Logan Paul and PewDiePie, to pop culture influencers like Kylie Jenner, good role models can go bad.
+Sometimes beloved celebrities, such as Michael Jackson, attract headlines in such a negative fashion that it's really hard to explain news coverage about them to kids who've looked up them.

 The media seem to egg celebs on.
 Media frenzies can blow an isolated incident totally out of proportion.
 They can also glamorize bad behavior to the point that kids fantasize about doing -- or even acting out -- a star's misdeeds.
 And repeated stories of stars falling from grace can make kids jaded and feel like they're all big fakes.